 Plants a Tree

 The company that makes this product has a program to plant trees in proportion with their sales.
 Planting trees helps to combat deforestation, reduce atmospheric CO2, and preserve the health of ecosystems across the globe.

 Safe and Fair Labor

 We support safe and fair labor practices when producing sustainable products.
 This company cares for their workers by fostering a safe work environment and providing their employees with fair wage.

 We support small businesses and craftspeople who create each of their products with care.
 Handmade products are generally produced on a small scale, without the use of large energy consuming factories and production facilities.
 Buying handmade helps support art, communities, and people’s livelihoods.

 Companies can adopt multiple practices to dye their textiles and products in a more environmentally safe way.
 Low impact dyes usually do not contain toxins such as heavy metals, plasticizers, fluorocarbons, and formaldehyde.
 Sustainable dyes can also be water or plant based, or use less water than conventional dyeing methods.

 Are you tired of using chemical laden dryer sheets and liquid fabric softener?
 Friendsheep's Cool Friends Eco Wool Dryer Balls naturally soften and fluff your laundry, while also reducing static cling!
-The Eco Dryer Balls are handmade in Nepal by disabled women for fair wages and in ethical and environmentally concious conditions.
+The Eco Dryer Balls are handmade in Nepal by women with disabilities for fair wages and in ethical and environmentally concious conditions.
 These dryer balls are made from 100% organic and cruelty-free certified New Zealand Wool, and therefore also completely biodegradable.
-But don't fret, even though theyRead More
+But don't fret, even thRead More